Srikarmk/100-days-of-code-Srikar/README.md

 ✅Continued Open CV course from @freeCodeCamp
 ✅Failed cloning the website and hence started practicing css.
 Frustrated with the results and hence investing time to plan the rest of the year , hopefully a 'final' plan.

+## Day 63 of #100DaysOfCode

+✅Finished a react crash course
+✅Made a project using react - Boxflix (A movie searching site)

+Felt good after a few days , happy with today's progress !